-Vikram Patel, PhD, a physician and anthropologist, is an internationally renowned researcher and innovator in global mental health.
+Vikram Patel, PhD, a physician and psychiatric epidemiologist, is an internationally renowned researcher and innovator in global mental health.
 He has pioneered scholarship documenting the multiple burdens of mental illness, conducting cross-cultural studies of mental illness and caregiving by creating sustained interventions to alleviate these burdens in India, other South Asian countries, sub-Saharan Africa, and elsewhere.
 He has examined the burden of mental disorders and suicide in young people; the association of poverty and gender-based violence with depression and suicide; he has made signal contributions to adolescent health, AIDS and maternal and child health.
 His intervention research seeks to integrate mental health care with treatment for other chronic diseases, develop scalable psychological treatments for delivery by community based workers, and on using m-health innovations in improving access to and quality of care.
 These investigations inform the design of health-care interventions and have increased effectiveness of health services globally.

 Dr. Patel pursues this work through peer-reviewed scientific research, community-based collaborations, engagement of policy makers from the local to the international levels, and as a teacher who fosters scholarly careers in global mental health.
 He thereby embodies the vision of the Pershing Square Professorship, which The Pershing Square Foundation endowed to support integrating research with teaching to improve global health delivery, impact the lives and health of poor people around the world, and inspire students and future scholars who will take up this cause as their life’s work.